zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 ## Climb any ledge that you could reasonably climb, or jump over any wall you could vault over

-When you walk up to a ledge that your character could reasonably climb, you will see a *glowing green orb* appear at the ledge.
+When you walk up to a ledge that your character could reasonably climb, you will see a *glowing white orb* appear at the ledge.
 Press your Jump key (ALT by default), to initiate a climbing animation!
 This is very Assassins Creed-style, allowing to to scale just about anything!
 The same thing will occur when you walk up to a low wall/fence that your character could vault over.

+If you keep holding JUMP, you'll enter "parkour" mode, where your character will continously climb or vault over any available objects in the camera direction.

-Throughout the world, you may also find *glowing white orbs*.
+Throughout the world, you may also find *brighter glowing white orbs*.
 These are pre-placed traversal points, and can allow you to climb up a larger ledge, climb a ladder, or any number of things.
 Keep an eye out for them!

+## Grab a ledge mid-air

+If you hold JUMP while landing near a ledge, your character will grab the ledge mid-air, and pull themselves up!

 ## Crouching will adjust your collision